-This honey mustard dipping sauce recipe without mayo is so easy to make with only 5 ingredients.
-It’s great as a salad dressing, sandwich or wrap topping, and even on potatoes.
+This Honey Mustard Sauce recipe is completely egg-free and dairy-free.
+It’s low-fat and easy to make with only 5 ingredients.
+Great as a salad dressing, sandwich or wrap topping, and even on baked potatoes.

 Ingredients in honey mustard

 Many different opinions avail, but the fact is that honey comes from an animal, and so it is not considered vegan by the Vegan Society.
 However, many plant-based folks do still eat it because they say that honey is made from nectar that bees collect from flowering plants.

 The good news is that this honey mustard recipe can be enjoyed by both vegans and plant-based folks because there is a delicious vegan option called Bee-Free Honee, and it is available on Amazon.

 One of the things that makes this recipe possible is the Easy Eggless Low-Fat Mayo.
 Traditional mayonnaise is full of eggs and oil.
 And unfortunately, store-bought mayo options–though they are vegan–are certainly not healthy.
 They contain lots of artery-clogging oil and loads of fat.

 Thankfully, there is a better option with my low-fat mayo version, and it’s so easy to make with a handful of ingredients and a blender.

 The main ingredient is tofu, but other options are available for those avoiding soy.
 Links included in Tips section below.

 How to make honey mustard sauce